ng-alain/delon/packages/abc/reuse-tab/index.en-US.md

 ### Multi-application cache processing

-Allows overriding `REUSE_TAB_CACHED_MANAGER` to change the cache storage, for example when using a multi-application micro-frontend (similar to [ngx-planet](https://github.com/worktile/ngx-planet)) can rewrite cached data to `window` guaranteed Multi-application data sharing.
+Allows overriding `REUSE_TAB_CACHED_MANAGER` to change the cache storage, for example when using a micro-frontend (similar to [ngx-planet](https://github.com/worktile/ngx-planet)) can rewrite cached data to `window` guaranteed data sharing.